icure/medtech-docs/sdks/quick-start/node-js-quick-start.md

 - The cryptographic keys creation of your parent organisation (See [Quick Start - Configure your parent Organisation](/{{sdk}}/quick-start/index.md#optional-configure-your-parent-organization-to-allow-patients-to-share-data-with-it) for more information), to allow you to directly start working with medical data.

 ## Before starting
-Make sure you [generated an authentication token](/{{sdk}}/quick-start/index.md#create-an-authentication-token-for-your-parent-organisation) for your parent organisation, in order to allow it to connect to the iCure Back-End.
+Make sure you [generated an authentication token](/{{sdk}}/quick-start/index.md#create-an-authentication-token-for-your-parent-organisation) for your parent organisation, in order to allow it to connect to the iCure API.

 You should now be in possession of your **PARENT_ORGANISATION_USERNAME** and your **PARENT_ORGANISATION_TOKEN**.